hashgraph/hedera-cli/README.md

 You need to create a local clone of commander program each time you run a unit test to ensure test encapsulation: `const program = new Command();`

+Use `program.parseAsync` if you are testing an asynchronous command.

 ```js
 const { Command } = require('commander');
 const networkCommands = require("../../commands/network");